Careful!

 -p='[{"op": "add", "path": "/spec/template/metadata/labels/kuma.io~1sidecar-injection", "value": "enabled"}]'

 After this redis will be receiving plaintext traffic from non-meshed client.
-You can go to Kuma GUI (port 5681) and you should see this metric increment on redis in kuma-demo-migration namespace:
+You can go to the Kuma GUI, check the Stats tab for the redis Dataplane in the kuma-demo-migration namespace, and you should see this metric increment :

 cluster.localhost_6379.upstream_cx_total